bli25/RSEM_tutorial/README.md

 RSEM<sup>[1](http://bioinformatics.oxfordjournals.org/content/26/4/493.long),[2](http://www.biomedcentral.com/1471-2105/12/323)</sup> is an RNA-Seq transcript quantification program developed in 2009.
 In this tutorial, we will use some single cell RNA-Seq data from [Shalek *et al.*](http://www.nature.com/nature/journal/v510/n7505/full/nature13437.html) to demonstrate the common uses of RSEM.

 The Shalek *et al.* study contains thousands of single cell RNA-Seq experiments from bone-marrow-derived mouse dendritic cells.
 These data are available at [GSE48968](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE48968).
-In this tutorial, we will first analyze some paired-end RNA-Seq data from one dendritic cell sequenced 6 hours after lipopolysaccharide (LPS) stimulation.
-Then we will see how to perform differential expression analysis on two groups of single cells.
-Lastly, we will show how the RSEM simulator can help the design of sequencing experiments.
+In this tutorial, we first analyze one paired-end RNA-Seq data set from a single dendritic cell sequenced 6 hours after lipopolysaccharide (LPS) stimulation.
+Then we demonstrate how to perform differential expression analysis on two groups of single cells.
+Lastly, we show how we can use the RSEM simulator to help us design sequencing experiments.

 <!---
 LPS is a component of Gram-negative bacteria